rubrikinc/terraform-provider-rubrik/docs/quickstart.md

 ### Terraform Provider for Rubrik Documentation

 This guide acts only as a quick start to get up and running with the Terraform Provider for Rubrik.
-For detailed information on all of the functions and features included see the complete [Terraform Provider for Rubrik documentation](https://rubrik.gitbook.io/terraform-provider-for-rubrik/).
+For detailed information on all of the functions and features included, see the complete [Terraform Provider for Rubrik documentation](https://rubrik.gitbook.io/terraform-provider-for-rubrik/).